School Asthma Initiative (SAI)

 - Student Asthma Training is available for school-age students with asthma and may include multiple sessions.
 Students enrolled in the program learn about asthma basics and receive a Student Asthma Kit.
 The Student Asthma Kit includes an Asthma Action Workbook, spacer, and a peak flow meter.

-- School Nurses can receive CEU course credit in partnership with the University of Pittsburgh School of Nursing and Act 48 accreditation through Pennsylvania Department of Education.
+- School Nurses can receive NCPD course credit in partnership with the University of Pittsburgh School of Nursing and Act 48 accreditation through Pennsylvania Department of Education.
 Two trainings are available.

 - Current Asthma Classifications/Treatment Guidelines and Breath Sounds Training